-Following the events of September 11, 2001, both business and tourist travel in San Francisco declined significantly, affecting passenger loads and revenues at San Francisco International Airport ("SFO") and hotel and sales tax revenues to the City in fiscal year 2001-02.
-The most significant loss occurred in hotel tax revenues, which fell 35.7% from 2000-01 levels, representing a loss of approximately \$69.7 million.
+Following the events of September 11, 2001, both business and tourist travel in San Francisco declined significantly, affecting passenger loads and revenues at San Francisco International Airport ("SFO") and hotel and sales tax revenues to the City.
+In FY 2001-02, the most significant loss occurred in hotel tax revenues, which fell 35.7% from 2000-01 levels, representing a loss of approximately \$69.7 million.
 Sales tax revenues declined 22.6%, or over \$32.5 million over the same period.
 These declines were mitigated somewhat by a 10% (\$45.1 million) increase in property tax revenue occasioned by strong growth in assessed valuation.
 Total reduced revenue in the City's General Fund in fiscal year 2001-02 was \$58.5 million.

-SFO has been impacted by the economic downturn and subsequent loss of business travel and decline in air traffic due to the events of September 11, 2001.
+Like many other airports, SFO has been impacted by the events of September 11, 2001, the economic downturn and the subsequent loss of business travel and decline in air traffic.
 Fiscal year 2001-02 total enplaned passenger traffic declined by 20% from the prior fiscal year.
-Security requirements have restricted access to post-security shops and restaurants; however, SFO anticipates that most concession rents, which were temporarily reduced, will be reinstated during fiscal year 2002-03.
-For fiscal year 2002-03, SFO transfer of concession revenues to the City's General Fund, is budgeted at \$21.2 million.
+Federal Aviation Administration mandated safety and security requirements have restricted access to post-security shops and restaurants; however, SFO reinstated some concession rents which had been temporarily reduced.
+For fiscal year 2002-03, SFO transfer of concession revenues to the City's General Fund, is currently estimated at \$17.9 million.